adambard/learnxinyminutes-docs/objective-c.html.markdown

     return @42;
 }

-// If you create a method in @implementation but do not include in @interface, it is private.
+// To create a private method, create the method in the @implementation but not in the @interface.
 - (NSNumber *)secretPrivateMethod {
     return @72;
 }